roberttwomey/machine-imagination-workshop/README.md

 CLIP learns from unfiltered, highly varied, and highly noisy data ... text–image pairs that are already publicly available on the internet.
 See details on the [CLIP Model Card](https://github.com/openai/CLIP/blob/main/model-card.md#data)

-Try the Interacting with CLIP colab: https://colab.research.google.com/github/openai/clip/blob/master/notebooks/Interacting_with_CLIP.ipynb
+To learn more about CLIP, try the Interacting with CLIP colab: https://colab.research.google.com/github/openai/clip/blob/master/notebooks/Interacting_with_CLIP.ipynb)

 (from https://github.com/openai/CLIP)